Infinite geodesics, competition interfaces and the second class particle in the scaling limit: The 2nd class particle

 Set $G(i,j) = 0$ if hole $i$ is initially left of particle $j$, with the conventions that $\mathrm{position}(\mathrm{hole} \; i) = -\infty$ if there is no hole $i$ and $\mathrm{position}(\mathrm{particle} \; j) = \infty$ if there is no particle $j$.
 Recall particles are labelled right to left and holes left to right, and particle 0 is initially at site 0 and hole 0 is initially at site $-1$.

 Function $G$ is the model of last passage percolation.
 This mapping between tasep and last passage percolation goes back to Rost \cite{Ro}.
 Consider the set

 $\Lambda$ is a down/right path in $\Z^2$ which is determined by, and in one to one correspondence with, the initial configuration of tasep.
-Let $\omega_{i,j}$ be independent exponential random variables with mean 1 for $i,j \in \Z$.
+Let $\omega'_{i,j}$ be independent exponential random variables with mean 1 for $i,j \in \Z$.
 Then $G(i,j)$ is determined by

 with boundary conditions $G(i,j) = 0$ on $\Lambda$.
 Indeed, in order for particle $j$ and hole $i$ to swap positions they must first be adjacent, which happens at time $\max \{ G(i-1,j), G(i,j-1)\}$.
-Then they wait an independent exponential unit of time before swapping, which accounts for the plus $\omega_{i,j}$.
+Then they wait an independent exponential unit of time before swapping, which accounts for adding $\omega'_{i,j}$.

 Now change coordinates in last passage percolation from $(i,j) \in \Z^2$ to

 This takes $\Z^2$ to

 Define